 Turn Missiles protects against all thrown weapons, missile weapons, missile spells, random shrapnel (but not shockwaves, gas clouds, or splashes), etc. that might otherwise hit the protected figure.
 These do not need to be specifically aimed at the protected figure.

-Adhesion Can be cast in the reverse sense to gently undo mundane or magical bindings of no more than ST 5.
+Adhesion Can also be cast in the reverse sense to gently undo other mundane or magical bindings of no more than ST 5.